 6. Attending Conferences

 By attending conferences and seminars together, your team members can build their skill sets and improve their understanding of the work they’re involved in.
-Q and As will also help different people share unique ideas that will benefit the whole team.
-Another great thing about attending conferences is they can provide a nice break from your work environment and help workers to maintain a strong sense of workplace culture and enthusiasm.
+Q and A sessions will also help different people share unique ideas that will benefit the whole team.
+Another great thing about attending conferences is that they can provide a nice break from your work environment and help workers maintain a strong sense of workplace culture and enthusiasm.

 7. Field Day

-Caption: Field day encourages your team members to stay fit and healthy, encourages positive competition, and also provides a healthy escape from all the work.
+Field day encourages your team members to stay fit and healthy, promotes positive competition, and provides a healthy escape from all the work.

 For field day, you can have up to 20 players grouped into 2, 3, or 4 teams and make them compete against one another.
-In this activity, teammates try out various field games like tug of war, split team mug, sac race, watery slip ‘n’ slide, etc.
+In this activity, teammates try out various field games like tug-of-war, split team mug, sac race, and watery slip ‘n’ slide.

 8. Pair Up

-This is a fun game that involves writing famous pairs of anything e.g ‘king and queen’ or ‘mom and dad’ on two individual papers or sticky notes.
-Then stick the notes at the back of every player involved.
-The purpose of this game is for players to figure out what is written on their backs and also find their other pair.
-The first players to pair each the right phrases win the game.
+This is a fun game that involves writing famous pairs of anything, e.g., ‘king and queen’ or ‘mom and dad’, on two individual papers or sticky notes.
+Then, stick the notes at the back of every player involved.
+The purpose of this game is for players to figure out what is written on their backs and find their other pair.
+The first players to pair the right phrases win the game.

 9. Three-Question Mingle

-Caption: The 3-question mingle helps participants and team members learn about each other and also improves communication skills.
+The 3-question mingle helps participants and team members learn about each other and improves communication skills.

 This involves writing down three questions on three papers.
 Each player puts down their questions and then starts mingling until they find a partner.
 Afterward, each member in a pair asks and swaps questions with the other player.
 At the end of the game, players are asked what they learned about each other.